 · Regnosys – a fintech company which leverages the open source to deliver “machine executable regulation” and drive radical change in the financial industry’s approach to regulatory compliance.

 · Signal Media – an AI-powered intelligence firm turning information into accessible, actionable business knowledge.
-Artificial Intelligence is applied to millions of content-rich sources – from news media to global regulatory updates – driving insight and helping businesses manage the risks and opportunities they face.
+Artificial Intelligence, such as Conversational AI, is applied to millions of content-rich sources – from news media to global regulatory updates – driving insight and helping businesses manage the risks and opportunities they face.

 Jonathan Brayne, Chairman of Fuse at Allen & Overy, commented: “We’re excited to welcome the next batch of businesses into Fuse.
 This cohort’s focus is very different to that of the first – there’s a strong AI theme here – but there’s the same sense of anticipation as when we opened our doors last September.”